 6.8.
 Ski passes that are valid for multiple days must be used on consecutive days.

 6.9.
 Regarding season passes:

 – Season passes are valid during ordinary opening hours from the start of the winter season until the end of the season.

 – Season passes are personal and cannot be transferred to others.
 The user must be able to prove that they are the rightful holder of the pass.
 The pass must be shown voluntarily at checkpoints.
-Any breach of these rules may result in the pass being confiscated.
+Any breach of these rules may result in the pass being deactivated.
 The misuse of ski passes may result in an additional fee or may be reported to the police.

 – A lost ski pass will be replaced with a new pass only if personal details were registered when the pass was purchased and the pass can be blocked.
 The facility owner may charge an administration fee in connection with issuing a new pass.

 – Season passes are not valid without a photo.
 It must be possible to identify the pass holder (the eyes must be visible, with no ski goggles or the like).

-– Season passes can give guests benefits and good discounts on other services at the destination, such as food and drink.
+– Season passes can give guests benefits and good discounts on other services at the destination.
 These benefits and prices may change during the season.
 Please see the current list of benefits at gausta.com.

 6.10.
 The ski pass is valid throughout the Gausta ski centre.
 Sections of competition trails may be reserved for competitions and training.
 The Gaustabanen railway is not included in the ski pass and tickets must be purchased separately.